Karima-Sobhi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 2-bring_me_home :

-Write a script that changes the working directory to the user’s home directory.
+a script that changes the working directory to the user’s home directory.

 ## 3-listfiles :